 In the first quarter of 2019, ABN AMRO completed the sale of part of its public sector loan portfolio to NWB Bank for a total notional amount of EUR 0.6 billion.

-Company Financial Statements ABN AMRO Bank N.V.
+Company Financial Statements of ABN AMRO Group N.V.